-Thinking about embarking on hair restoration quest with laser hair therapy?
+Thinking about embarking on hair restoration surgery with laser hair therapy?
 Great.
 Does your scalp have any shiny blotches, spots, or scars?
-Regardless of whether there’s only one, glossy, sparkling area or a buffered appearance is gradually invading your entire head, it’s bad news.
-Your hair follicles have become buried underneath a layer of skin due to an increased production of epidermal growth factor (EGF).
-Fear not: as in with all things in life, problems can often be overcome with the right approach.
+Regardless of whether there’s only one, glossy, sparkling area or buffered appearance is gradually invading your entire head, it’s bad news.

-Hair restoration surgery involves harvesting hair follicles from other parts of the body and transplanting them to other areas of concern– i.e.: scalp areas in need of help, which usually depend on your gender.
+Hair restoration surgery involves harvesting hair follicles from other parts of your body and transplanting them to areas in need of help.
+Which areas to focus on usually depend on your gender.

 For men, it’s most commonly the front of the scalp– the first stages of hair loss in men usually involve a receding hairline.
 Yes, you know what we’re talking about.
-If you’re reading this, then you may have even started undergoing your dreaded, weekly mirror check: pulling your frontal hair back to see if, like a plague, your very existence (and hair) are being stolen from you as your temples and frontal areas gradually lose their lavish coverage.
+If you’re reading this, then you may have started the dreaded, weekly mirror check.
+You know the drill, pulling your frontal hair back to see if your temples and frontal areas are gradually losing coverage.
 Are you gasping?
 We are!
 What’s next?
-The crown area of course, eventually leaving you with an awful decrepit-looking sort of “fringe” that circles your head, referred to by medical professionals as a “horseshoe pattern”.
-Despite its name, it has nothing to do with luck: the pattern transforms you from being a hardworking, charismatic and successful professional sitting at his desk to sweet old Grandpa sitting in his rocking chair.
+The crown area, eventually leaving you with an awful decrepit-looking sort of “fringe” that circles your head.
+Medical professionals refer to this as the “horseshoe pattern”.
+Despite its name, it has nothing to do with luck: the pattern can transform you from being a youthful and successful professional sitting at his desk to sweet old Grandpa sitting in his rocking chair.

-For women, hair loss typically appears as diffuse overall thinning.
-You might one day notice that you need three twists of an elastic band instead of two as you throw your hair back into a ponytail.
-Or perhaps you’ve already frowned at your reflection in the mirror, trying to gauge whether the central parting of your hairline has gotten a tad wider.
-Or are you simply being paranoid?
-Maybe not… What’s next– the inevitable progression of the parting that slowly stretches out and invades your scalp, eventually even perhaps settling in a circular shape that vaguely resembles a destroyed crop circle.
+For women, hair loss typically appears as diffuse overall thinning or balding.
+You might one day notice that you need three twists of an elastic band instead of two as you tie your hair back into a ponytail.
+Or perhaps you’re frowning at your reflection in the mirror, noticing that your part line has grown wider.
+Are you simply being paranoid?
+Likely not…next you’ll likely notice your part stretching out, even forming a circular shape that resembles a destroyed crop circle.

-According to professional surgeons and hair restoration specialists (as in, the guys that know everything), some hair transplants, if not performed adequately, can initially traumatize the scalp and can result in a significant loss of hair during the following year; some patients can even experience scarring and poor wound healing.
+According to professional surgeons and hair restoration specialists (as in, the guys that know everything), some hair transplants can initially traumatize the scalp and can result in a significant hair loss during the following year, if not performed correctly.
+Some patients may even experience scarring and poor wound healing.

-Sometimes, surrounding hair gives up and commits mass suicide (this is known as shock loss) and transplanted donor follicles can also experience difficulties in adapting to their “new – environment”– meaning whatever scalp areas you’ve classified as needing immediate rescue.
+Sometimes, the surrounding hair gives up and commits mass suicide (this is known as shock loss).
+Transplanted donor follicles can also experience difficulty adapting to their “new – environment”– the areas where you need the most help.
 But don’t despair!
-Clinical studies have examined the use of laser hair therapy in conjunction with hair transplants.
-Due to the anti-inflammatory properties of cold lasers, the benefits of laser hair therapy in combination with hair transplants include, with an optimal device:
+Clinical studies have examined the effect of laser hair therapy in conjunction with hair restoration.

-- Minimized shedding, which reduces the amount of hair graphs needed for a complete surgery
+- Minimized shedding, which reduces the amount of hair grafts needed for a complete surgery

 - A strengthened, fortified scalp in preparation for the traumatic upcoming operation

-- Hair cells restored to a healthy state (i.e.– before hair loss took its toll and stuck your follicles into a weakened state), prepping the scalp for surgery
+- Hair cells restored to a healthy state, prepping the scalp for hair restoration surgery

 Stronger hair follicles before and after surgery with a much higher probability of surviving the operation